jonvis23/Movie-Industry-Analysis/README.md

 ## The Data

-The data used for this project was compiled by Flatiron School, and it was pulled from the sources listed below.
+The data used for this project was pulled from the sources listed below.
 All tables were cleaned but not all were used in final analysis.

 * Box Office Mojo: https://www.boxofficemojo.com
 * IMDB: https://www.imdb.com/interfaces/